davidjohansson/cmdtest/README.md

 # ecmd
 Written in Go, ecmd is a command line tool for common Escenic tasks.
-It supports piped output to allow for chaining of commands.
+It attempts to support piped input/output to allow for chaining of commands.

 ## Examples
-Print title and body for article 123456
+Print title and body for article 123456:

-	ecmd article -f "title,body"
+	ecmd article -f "title,body" 123456

 List contents in news-main of section 121: